braziljs/eloquente-javascript/05_higher_order.md

 {{index "recipe analogy", "pea soup"}}

-As an analogy, compare these two recipes for pea soup:
+As an analogy, compare these two recipes for pea soup.
+The first one goes like this:

 {{quote